Grant Enfinger: NASCAR

 In 2018, ThorSport Racing switched to the Ford F-150.
 Enfinger scored his second career win at Las Vegas and finished fifth in the standings.

 In 2019, Enfinger clinched the NASCAR Gander Outdoors Truck Series Regular Season Championship following the Michigan race.
 He was eliminated from the playoffs at Las Vegas when he finished 31st after experiencing an engine failure that also plagued three other trucks.
 Ilmor, the manufacturer of the engines, took responsibility for the NT1 engines that suffered from severe detonation due to the combination of the high engine load condition combined with the extreme weather conditions in Las Vegas.
 Despite Ilmor's announcement, NASCAR denied ThorSport's request to reinstate Enfinger and Johnny Sauter into the playoffs.
-He finished 7th in the final points standings despite winning no races, with teammate Matt Crafton winning his third career championship and also had no wins.
+He finished seventh in the final points standings despite winning no races, with teammate Matt Crafton winning his third career championship and also had no wins.

 In 2020, Enfinger broke a 28-race winless streak by winning the season opener at Daytona over Jordan Anderson by 0.010 seconds in overtime, his third career victory and 100th win for Ford in the series.
 He scored three more wins at Atlanta, Richmond, and Martinsville; the Atlanta and Richmond victories came when he passed leaders Austin Hill and Crafton with one and seven laps to go respectively, while his Martinsville win enabled him to qualify for the Championship Round.
 Enfinger was the lone non-GMS Racing driver in the final four.
 He would finish fourth in points.

 Due to a lack of sponsorship, Enfinger was reduced to a part-time schedule in 2021, as he shared the No. 98 with former Kyle Busch Motorsports driver Christian Eckes.
 On March 1, 2021, it was announced that at Las Vegas in March, which was one of Eckes' races in the No. 98, Enfinger would drive the No. 9 truck for CR7 Motorsports, normally driven by the team's owner, Codie Rohrbaugh.
 Enfinger won the fall race in Las Vegas in 2018.
 On April 26, CR7 announced that Enfinger would return to the No. 9 in the race at Kansas, which was the next race where Eckes was in the No. 98.
+While splitting driving duties with ThorSport and CR7, Enfinger was able to compete in 21 of the 22 races during the 2021 season.
+He accumulated six top-fives and eleven top-tens, finishing eleventh in the point standings.